On this page you will find answers to some of the most Frequently Asked Questions by students.

 1. I want to take a Summer physics course at another college or university.
 How do I find out if it will transfer as equivalent to the physics course that my major requires?

-Answer: You must submit your request to the UFA.
-Ideally, you would send an email to email@example.com which provides the following information: 1.
+Answer: To receive transfer equivalency, you must submit your request to the UFA following the instructions given here.
+For pre-approval, you would send an email to email@example.com which provides the following information: 1.
 The name of the College/University (indicating semester/quarter system).
 2. The name of the physics course (with the respective number of credits).
 3. A brief catalog description of the course (specifying calculus based or algebra based).
 4. A complete syllabus of the course, along with a week-by-week lecture schedule (with topics and/or textbook chapters) if possible.
 Often, most of this information can be obtained from a course Web-address (assuming that you provide it in your email).

 2. I have transferred credits to the UW from another college or university.
 How do I get my physics courses evaluated so that they can satisfy requirements for my major?

 Answer: In addition to the items listed immediately above for pre-approval, you must also provide the UFA with a copy of your (unofficial) course transcript from the institution in question.
 If your transfer credits are not yet entered into the Electronic Academic Records System before you need to register for a course for which they are a prerequisite, you will need to obtain permission to register from the UFA and bring this (typically an email) to the 11x/12x Program Coordinator (Phys 11x or 12x) or the Undergraduate Advisor (upper division) to register for that course.